mckennapsean/dissertation/content/07-reflect.md

 ## Designing for Experiments and Evaluation

-In framing and evaluating this design space for visual narrative flow, the 9-stage framework was not a good fit for our process because this was not a design study.
+In framing and evaluating this design space for visual narrative flow, the nine-stage framework was not a good fit for our process because this was not a design study.
 For example, there was no specific set of domain experts who create these visualization stories that we worked with.
 While the motivation behind this work was to support the creation of a tool to help these authors